Cojac/Cojac/wiki-tmp/HomeFB.md

 Machine.
 See [§2](home#2---cojac-the-numerical-sniffer).
 This tool is pretty stable and efficient (but can't handle constant expressions evaluated at compile-time).

+- a collection of **_new arithmetic behaviors_** that mimic well-known tricks that help to increase the confidence against numerical instabilities.
+This includes: computing as if every `double` was declared as a `float`, changing the default rounding mode, or inverse the result of comparisons when the operands are very close together.

 - an **_"enriching wrapper"_** that automatically converts every float/double data
-into richer number types, so that you can experiment, at a very low programming cost, and in a very elegant way, some beautiful models such as arbitrary precision numbers, interval computation, the marvelous automatic differentiation, even symbolic expressions and functions or Chebfun.
+into richer number types, so that you can experiment, at a very low programming cost, and in the most elegant way, some beautiful models such as arbitrary precision numbers, interval computation, the marvelous automatic differentiation, even symbolic expressions and functions or Chebfun.
-See [§3](home#3---cojac-the-enriching-wrapper).
-This enriching wrapper is fun and a bit experimental (some [limitations](home#52---issues-with-the-wrapper) such as quite naive models implementation, strong slowdown, poorly tested support for Java8 lambdas, problem when user-code is "called back" from Java library...).
+See [§4](home#4---cojac-the-enriching-wrapper).
+This enriching wrapper is fun and a bit experimental (some [limitations](home#62---issues-with-the-wrapper) such as quite naive models implementation, strong slowdown, poorly tested support for Java8 lambdas, problem when user-code is "called back" from Java library...).